-Alpha is a small, opinionated software company based in Illinois.
+Alpha is a small, opinionated software company remotely based in Illinois and North Carolina.
 We make Carbon; online invoicing software for small businesses.
 Whenever we feel like we have something worthwhile to say, we'll blog about it.

 Selfish design.
 We have a really simple philosophy when it comes to designing products; we design them for ourselves.
 We don't ask customers what they want or do market research.
 Instead, we ask ourselves thousands of questions and make a ton of tiny decisions.
 It's chaotic, but eventually, we arrive at a product that we're proud of.
 If we've done our job right, there will be others who've got a problem and will love our solution.
 Those are the people we want as our customers.
 It also means that our products aren't going to satisfy everyone and those people will end up with our competitors; we're fine with that.